gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

-we complete the constructor of the new discipline by declaring the :ref:`Sellar <sellar_problem>` discipline input data names :attr:`!Discipline.input_grammar` and discipline output data names :attr:`!Discipline.output_grammar` in a straightforward way with :meth:`.JSONGrammar.update_from_names` .
+we complete the constructor of the new discipline by declaring the :ref:`Sellar <sellar_problem>` discipline input data names :attr:`!Discipline.input_grammar` and discipline output data names :attr:`!Discipline.output_grammar` in a straightforward way with :meth:`.BaseGrammar.update_from_names` .

 .. warning::